DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 		ELSE
 			flash "Unauthorized Access" on the keypad
 	ELSE
-		Do nothing (so the theif doesn't even know they can't get in) `
+		Do nothing (so the thief doesn't even know they can't get in) `

 Notice how the first IF clause has a second IF inside it.
 By nesting these